Dom Juan: Act V

 In the countryside near the city, Dom Juan tells his father that Heaven has changed him and that he has renounced his wicked ways.
 Happy at hearing that news from his son, Dom Louis leaves.
 The news of repentance and reformation also delight Sganarelle, but Dom Juan immediately says he meant none of it, and then passionately speaks at length in praise of hypocrisy.
 Then Dom Carlos appears, and a duel appears inevitable.

 The spectre of a veiled woman appears to offer Dom Juan a final opportunity to repent his sins.
 Dom Juan draws and brandishes his sword at the spectral woman, and he refuses to repent.
-The statue of the Commander enters, proclaiming: "The wages of sin is death".
+The statue of the Commander enters and asks Dom Juan to give him his hand.
+When Dom Juan does that, the Commander proclaims: "The wages of sin is death".
 At that moment, Dom Juan cries out that he is burning, that he is afire.
 Thunder and lightning sound and flash, and the earth breaks open to swallow Dom Juan, whose fall is followed by flames.
 Seeing that his master is gone, the lonely valet Sganarelle bewails the loss of his wages.